Almost every patient gains weight after having a thyroidectomy.

-Patients who have had a total Thyroidectomy deserve special attention because their situation is very unique, and they shouldn't be treated like ALL other thyroid patients.
+Patients who have had a total thyroidectomy deserve special attention because their situation is unique, and they shouldn’t be treated like all other thyroid patients.

 Luckily, there are some tips and tricks you can use to help with weight loss after thyroidectomy and I’m going to share them with you here…

-In fact it's been shown that women who have a total thyroidectomy gain more weight than patients with hypothyroidism.
+In fact, it’s been shown that women who have a total thyroidectomy gain more weight than patients with hypothyroidism (1).

 And, let’s face it:

-Most Doctors don't do a good job in treating Hypothyroidism, otherwise websites like this wouldn't exist!
+Most Doctors don’t do a good job of treating hypothyroidism, otherwise, websites like this wouldn’t exist!

-Let's take a minute and about about Weight Gain after Thyroidectomy.
+Let’s take a minute and talk about weight gain after thyroidectomy.